nodaguti/lightkeeper/README.md

 `Required`

 Specifies how many times Lighthouse will run.
 A higher value contibutes more robust results but takes a long time to finish measuring.

+#### failFast

+`Optional` (Default: `true`)

+If set true, Lightkeeper will terminate its process immediately after an error occurs.
+Otherwise, it will continue to try running Lighthouse for given times.

 #### aggregate